 • In a large casserole, heat the olive oil and add the onions over medium heat.
 Cover with a lid and leave the onions until they are soft and translucent, about 10 min.
 This will allow to sweat the onions.

-• Add the garlic, the spices, salt and pepper and the vegetable stock.
+• Add the garlic, the spices, salt and pepper and 1 ½ cup (300ml) vegetable stock.
 Cover with a lid and leave to simmer gently for 30 minutes to obtain a nice broth.

-• Meanwhile, remove the flesh from the preserved lemon and finely chop the lemon (discard the flesh).
+• Meanwhile, remove the flesh from the preserved lemon and finely chop the skin (discard the flesh).

 • Add the green peas and cover for 3 to 4 minutes or until the green peas are cooked.